Overview

 Southern Housing v Watts: four-day trial for contempt of court featuring discrimination and public sector equality duty defences.
 The matter also dealt with the consequences of a contemnor’s death on proceedings after trial but before judgment.

-The Geek Taverna Limited and Penge v Khan: Application for permission to appeal in the Chancery Division of the High Court.
+The Geek Taverna Limited and Penge v Khan: Application for permission to appeal in the Chancery Division.
 The Appellant alleged that the right to forfeit had been waived by various acts, including commercial rent arrears recovery.
 Joseph successfully argued for the Respondent that there was no real prospect of success and that the forfeiture was valid.
 He also defeated other criticisms of the Defendant’s money judgment in a dilapidation counterclaim.

 Uddin v Uddin [2022] EWFC 75: Joseph acted for the intervenors in matrimonial finance proceedings, successfully defending the trust claims brought against them in a five-day trial.